Behram484/secure-web-application/README.md

 A secure PHP web application implementing authentication, account protection, and multiple web security mechanisms.

-This project was developed as part of a **Computer Security module** and demonstrates the implementation of common **web security protections** including authentication, input validation, attack mitigation, and secure file handling.
+This project was developed as part of a **Computer Security module** and demonstrates the implementation of common **web security protections**, including authentication, input validation, attack mitigation, and secure file handling.

 ---